-Liaise with the learner and tutor to agree a practice learning plan and arrange induction see Template
+Liaise with the Student CLD Practitioner and tutor to agree a practice learning plan and arrange induction see Template

 Keep in contact with the academic tutor (as required) about any concerns/queries or progress in fitness to practise.
 Placement Supervisors must be considered to be the gatekeepers of the standards of practice Template

-Provide a range of practice learning opportunities and a supportive environment in which to coach and support the learner in their learning and professional development.
+Provide a range of practice learning opportunities and a supportive environment in which to coach and support the Student CLD Practitioner in their learning and professional development.
 This must be included in the contract

-Carry out a risk assessment/checklist of duty of care for the learner whilst they are on placement.
+Carry out a risk assessment/checklist of duty of care for the Student CLD Practitioner whilst they are on placement.

-For Educational Providers
+For Educational Providers Put this 1st then Placement then Student

-Template 1 Learner Welcome Sheet
+Template 1 Student CLD Practitioner Welcome Sheet

 Provide this pack to student and explain it forms part of the contract between them, practice supervisor and you as the Educational Provider throughout the length of their programme.

-Pre-placement preparation for learners.
-Ensuring learners gain an understanding of professional standards and ethics.
-A more detail/suggested checklist can be found – here Full details of the URL are on page 22
+Pre-placement preparation for Student CLD Practitioners.
+Ensuring Student CLD Practitioners gain an understanding of professional standards and ethics.
+A more detail/suggested checklist can be found – here Full details of the URL are on page 22NEED TO REVIEW WHAT IS IN LINK

-Produce practice/placement guidance documents – handbook for learners and placement providers; placements forms, such as assessment forms; information on the placement review process; placement evaluation.
+Produce practice/placement guidance documents – handbook for Student CLD Practitioners and placement providers; placements forms, such as assessment forms; information on the placement review process; placement evaluation.

 Develop networks with the placement providers to secure quality placements and practice opportunities.